 For the last few years the Afar region has been suffering from water security issues.
 Again this year drought has pushed the Afar people to crisis point, with farmers having to travel enormous distances to find water for their herds, and families resorting to paying high prices for trucked water just to survive.
 To help with a long term solution to this increasingly dire problem, we are supporting a Dam Reconstruction and Building Project.
 Reconstructing the existing dam and building a new one will ensure that rainfall is captured effectively and available close-by year-round.

 Valerie Browning, from APDA, speaks passionately of the plight of the Afar people, which has become increasingly desperate after the dam dried up.
 She says that it is crucial to dig out the dam now so that they can collect the next rains.

 “The community is very, very desperate to do this.
 It means everything to them – it means their life, literally.
 If their herds have got to go kilometres and kilometres to find water first, walking huge distances, then even grazing, the milk is not near the house, the animals are in danger, they have to live away, the family is divided.
 The children, women and elderly are left to suffer.”

 In December 2018 supporters Zach and Richard Browning visited the Afar people, spending some time with them, listening to their plight and their dreams of water sustainability.
 The below video describes the current situation.
 (The dam dried up about 4 weeks after these photos and videos were taken)

-Funding: Our ongoing work with APDA is funded by public donations in Australia.
+Funding: Our ongoing work with APDA is funded by donations from the Australian public.